Yoga Classes - Crystal Palace & South Norwood, South London0208 653 6374 - 07941 550617

 - Yoga Books - list of suggested yoga books, with links to Amazon for purchase.

-Anyone can practise yoga, independent of age, sex or ability.
+Anyone can practise yoga, independent of age, gender or

 You can practise yoga virtually anywhere; you don't need any special